ibois-epfl/script-sync/README.md

 > [!TIP]
 > If you want your script-sync VSCode extension to automatically update, you should thick the autoinstall box in the vscode extension page.

+> [!WARNING]
+> If you use modules like `pickle` to (de)serialize objects script-sync might causes problems because we reload all the modules at every file save.
+This can interfere with `pickle` thinking that a class is instanciated multiple times.

 ## Requirements
 The plug-in needs to be installed on RhinoV8, Grasshopper and VSCode